muteehee/DQ3_switch_macro/README.md

 - USB cable (Micro-B)
 - USB-A to USB-C adapter (if connecting directly to Switch)

 ## 🛠️ Development Environment

 This project was developed and tested on **macOS**.
 Please note that file paths (such as `~/Library/Arduino15/...`) may differ on Windows or Linux environments.

 ## 📦 Required Library: SwitchControlLibrary

-This project uses SwitchControlLibrary by procon-oss, which enables Arduino to act as a Switch controller via HID.
+This project uses [SwitchControlLibrary](https://github.com/celclow/SwitchControlLibrary) by [procon-oss](https://github.com/procon-oss),
+which enables Arduino to act as a Nintendo Switch controller via USB HID.

-You can install it via the Arduino Library Manager by searching for "SwitchControlLibrary", or download it directly from GitHub:
+You can install it via the Arduino Library Manager by searching for **"SwitchControlLibrary"**,
+or download it directly from GitHub:

 👉 https://github.com/celclow/SwitchControlLibrary

+> 📌 Note: If you need to modify `boards.txt` or adjust VID/PID settings, please refer to the instructions on the library’s GitHub page or related documentation.

 ## 🚀 Usage Instructions